Hiking the Lanikai Pillbox Trail (Kaʻiwa Ridge) on Oʻahu, Hawaiʻi

 The Lanikai Pillbox Trail on the east side of Oʻahu is a local and visitor favorite, as the short hike, which climbs to two WWII-era pillboxes at the top, is without a doubt one of the best sunrise hikes on Oʻahu and one of the best day hikes on the island because of the stunning turquoise-blue water that can be seen just offshore on a clear day!

-This is all to say that the effort-to-reward ratio on the Lanikai Pillbox Trail speaks for itself, given how short the hike is—only 0.45 miles (0.7 km) each way—making the trail one of the best things to do on Oʻahu, especially early and late in the day!
+This is all to say that the effort-to-reward to reach the top of the Lanikai Pillbox Trail speaks for itself, given how short the hike is—only 0.45 miles (0.7 km) each way—making the trail one of the best things to do on Oʻahu, especially early and late in the day!

 Now, I can’t talk about the Lanikai Pillbox Trail without addressing the challenges of simply accessing the trail.
 By this, I mean that it’s a shame what the residents of Lanikai have done to make parking within the neighborhood nearly impossible for both the trail and Lanikai Beach.
 For this reason, I highly recommend reading through the following section if you plan on driving to the Lanikai Pillbox hike.